marcosbenicio/logistic-map/README.md

 <img src="Image/mapa_logistico_atrator_lambda2.png">

 - logistic_map_bifurcation.c: This code generates data for a bifurcation diagram of the logistic map.
 The logistic map is a mathematical equation that models the growth of a population over time.
-At a certain value of r, the map undergoes a bifurcation and produces a period-doubling cascade, leading to the emergence of chaotic behavior.
+At a certain value of $\lambda$, the map undergoes a bifurcation and produces a period-doubling cascade, leading to the emergence of chaotic behavior.

 <img src="Image/mapa_bifurcacao.png">